-Security is and will always be a top priority, no matter whether you’re in a subdivision, school, office building, or movie theater.
+Security is and always will be a top priority, no matter whether you’re in a subdivision, school, office building, or movie theatre.
 This is because public unrest has been a major concern in the US for many years.
 In fact, the recent riot and violent attacks at the US capitol emphasize the need to take security seriously now more than ever.

 If you’re a property owner or manager, you may want to pay particular attention to your doors.
 This is because they serve as the entry points for security threats, such as unauthorized access, riots, and other forms of violence.
 There are robust security measures you may want to consider as far as your property doors are concerned.

 If you want to protect your exterior and interior doors from violence, here are three vital tips to consider:

 Install security systems in all angles